rehiy/webox-builder/README.md

 # Feature

 WeBox is a lnmp server based on ubuntu, debian or alpine. contains the following modules: nginx, mysql, redis, php.
-And some popular plug-ins have been added, such as redis, geoip2, imagick ...
+And some popular plug-ins have been added, such as geoip2, imagick ...

 # Simple Usage